bcgov/jag-file-submission/docs/README.md

 #### filingPackage

-The `filingPackage` object represents the court information about the submited package along with the document(s) info.
+The `filingPackage` object represents the court information about the submitted package along with the document(s) info.

 ##### court